 I know the term haystack can be a little misleading but, they are called haystacks because the cookie resembles a haystack.
 Don’t worry, there is no hay in these delicious cookies!

 Instead, you will make the cookies with chow mein noodles, chocolate, and butterscotch.
 This combination will produce the most amazing chow mein butterscotch haystacks you’ve ever had.

 You’ll be able to find everything you need at your local grocery store for these chow mein noodle cookies.
-Here’s a handy list to make sure you add these items to your next pick-up order or grocery list.
+Here’s a handy list of the simple ingredients needed to make these tasty treats.

 - Butterscotch chips